thompsonemerson/create-inferno-app/packages/inferno-scripts/template/README.md

 * [#214](https://github.com/facebookincubator/create-react-app/issues/214)
 * [#411](https://github.com/facebookincubator/create-react-app/issues/411)

-Create React App will add decorator support when the specification advances to a stable stage.
+Create Inferno App will add decorator support when the specification advances to a stable stage.

 ## Integrating with a Node Backend